deblnia/sql-201/README.md

 ```

 This is also slightly different between [Presto and Hive](https://teradata.github.io/presto/docs/141t/migration/from-hive.html).

+Also note that this does not effect anti joins

 ### COUNT(*) includes null values, COUNT(col) does not include null values